-Income arising from land and buildings is generally treated as investment income unless it is from Furnished Holiday Lettings (FHLs) or from property development, or the provision of services such as hotels and guest houses, in which case it would be classified as trading income.
+Income arising from land and buildings is generally treated as investment income unless it is from Furnished Holiday Lettings (FHLs) or from property development, or the provision of services, such as hotels and guest houses, in which case it would be classified as trading income.

 From an accounting and tax point of view, all rental income (except FHLs) is treated together as coming from one 'property' business, regardless of the terms of letting.
-Profits and losses are calculated using the same general accounting rules as for trading, including accruals to cover the timing difference of rent or expenses in advance or arrears.
+Previously, profits and losses were generally calculated using the same accounting rules as for trading, including accruals, to cover the timing difference of rent or expenses in advance or arrears.

-For many unincorporated property businesses, the government is proposing that a cash basis becomes the default basis of computing taxable profits.
-The cash basis means the business accounts for income and expenses when the income is received and expenses are paid.
+However, for many unincorporated property businesses, the cash basis is now the default basis of computing taxable profits.
+Under the cash basis rules, the business accounts for income and expenses when the income is received and expenses are paid.
+It is possible to elect to continue to use the accruals basis.
+Please contact us for advice on what is right for you.

-Jointly owned property
+Jointly-owned property